-The ICAV has appointed Davy Global Fund Management Limited as the Manager pursuant to the Management Agreement.
+The ICAV has appointed IQ EQ Fund Management (Ireland) Limited (formerly Davy Global Fund Management Limited) as the Manager pursuant to the Management Agreement.
 The Manager is a private company limited by shares incorporated in Ireland on 3 August 1989.
 In accordance with the requirements of the UCITS Regulations, the Manager will, at all times, maintain an issued share capital of at least €125,000.
 The Manager's main business includes provision of fund management services to collective investment schemes such as the ICAV.